John Leech (caricaturist): Artistic career

-Among such of his designs are four charming plates to Charles Dickens's A Christmas Carol (1843), the broadly humorous etchings in the Comic History of England (1847-1848), and the still finer illustrations to The Comic History of Rome (1851)—which last, particularly in its minor woodcuts, shows some exquisitely graceful touches, as witness the fair faces that rise from the surging water in Cloelia and her Companions Escaping from the Etruscan Camp.
+Among his designs are four plates to Charles Dickens's A Christmas Carol (1843), the etchings in the Comic History of England (1847-1848), and the illustrations to The Comic History of Rome (1851)—which last, particularly in its minor woodcuts, shows touches such as the faces that rise from the surging water in Cloelia and her Companions Escaping from the Etruscan Camp.

 Among his other etchings are those in Young Master Troublesome or Master Jacky's Holidays, and the frontispiece to Hints on Life, or How to Rise in Society (1845)—a series of minute subjects linked gracefully together by coils of smoke, illustrating the various ranks and conditions of men, one of them—the doctor by his patient's bedside—almost equalling in vivacity and precision the best of Cruikshank's similar scenes.

 Then in the 1850s come the numerous etchings of sporting scenes, contributed, together with woodcuts, to the Handley Cross novels by Robert Smith Surtees.